spturner/AI_ML_Workshops/Hands_on_with_Apache_MXNet/README.md

 ### Data preparation

-Before we get some predictions out of our model we'll need to prep the data (the images you downlaoded)
+Before we get some predictions out of our model we'll need to prep the data (the images you downloaded)

 Remember that the model expects a 4-dimension NDArray holding the red, green and blue channels of a single 224 x 224 image.
 We’re going to use the popular OpenCV library to build this NDArray from our input image.
 This is already installed on the Amazon Deep Learning AMI.

-First lets load some libarys we'll need.
+First lets load some libaries we'll need.

 ```python
 import numpy as np